-Companies dealt with by the large business service (LBS) and certain companies dealt with by local compliance (large and complex) (L&C) within HMRC will normally be subject to a BRR once a customer relationship manager (CRM) has been appointed, or if a review is requested.
-The overall aim of the review process is to assess the tax compliance risk profile of a company and categorise it as either low risk or not low risk.
+Companies dealt with by the large business (LB) and certain companies dealt with by local compliance (large and complex) (L&C) within HMRC will normally be subject to a BRR+ once a customer compliance manager (CCM) has been appointed, or if a review is requested.
+The overall aim of the review process is to assess the tax compliance risk profile of a company and categorise it as either low risk, moderate risk, moderate-high risk or high risk.

 Once an initial review has been completed, a company will be entered into a cycle of further reviews, the frequency of which depends on the allocated risk status.

-The process will involve risk assessments in respect of all taxes and duties that the company pays or bears, with the areas of corporation tax, VAT and employer compliance being particularly common for most companies.
-HMRC will undertake various research activities, for example reviewing group websites, and will also hold a fact finding meeting with the company.
+HMRC will undertake various research activities, for example reviewing group websites, and will also hold a fact-finding meeting with the company.
 A collaborative approach is encouraged, with input from tax, audit and other specialists.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.